middyjs/middy/websites/middy.js.org/src/routes/docs/middlewares/cloudwatch-metrics/+page.md

 - `namespace` (`string`) (optional): Defaults to `aws-embedded-metrics`.
 Sets the CloudWatch [namespace](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/cloudwatch_concepts.html#Namespace) that extracted metrics should be published to.
 - `dimensions` (`Record<String, String> | Record<String, String>[]`) (optional): Explicitly overrides all dimensions.
 This will remove the default dimensions.
 You can provide an empty array to record all metrics without dimensions.
 For dimensions defaults and configuration see the [aws-embedded-metrics docs](https://github.com/awslabs/aws-embedded-metrics-node/tree/v4.1.0#configuration).
+- `onFlushError` (`(error: Error) => void`) (optional): Called when flushing metrics to CloudWatch fails, in both the `after` and `onError` phases.
+Flush errors are otherwise swallowed so a metrics outage never fails the handler; pass a callback to surface IAM or network misconfiguration to your logger.
 - `contextKey` (`string`) (optional): Defaults to `'cloudwatch-metrics'`.
 The key under `context.middyContext` the MetricLogger is published to.
 Set `contextKey: 'metrics'` for a shorter read in the handler.

 ## Sample usage